-Coniston and Torver Christmas Farmers Market and Art Fair was held at the Coniston Institute on December 11th and 12th 2010.
+Coniston & Torver Christmas Farmers Market & Art Fair was held at the Coniston Institute on December 11th & 12th 2010.
 It was conceived as part of the ongoing work with the village to breathe new life into the Coniston Institute.

-This in turn forms part of the wider body of work to rethink the complex of ideas around John Ruskin and moral aesthetics.
+This in turn formed part of the wider body of work to rethink the complex of ideas around local polymath John Ruskin.
 It was Ruskin, Coniston’s most famous resident after Donald Campbell, Steve Coogan, Mick Jagger and Arthur Ransome (in that order) who re-founded the Institute with WG Collingwood in the 1870s.

-The new building, which evolved out of the old Mechanics Institute, was an early model for the modern day arts centre, built for this industrial mining village with facilities such as bathhouse, kitchen, library reading room, billiard room, smoking room, artists studios, theatre and John R and William C’s donated extensive collection of minerals, fossils, pictures, antiquities, archaeology and stuffed animals – the ideal education for everyman.
-As long as you like the classics.
+The Coniston Institute, which evolved out of the old Mechanics Institute, was an early model for the modern day arts centre.
+With facilities such as bathhouse, kitchen, library, billiard room, smoking room, artists' studios, theatre and an extensive collection of minerals, fossils, pictures, antiquities, archaeology and stuffed animals it hoped to offer the ideal education for everyman (as long as you liked the classics).

-The Institute no longer operates as an education and social centre in the same way.
-At the request of the Institute committee we have been asked to help develop the building in new ways and so have started a series of projects that aim to re-instate the Coniston Institute as model for cultural and educational development.
+By the early 21st century the Institute no longer operated as an education and social centre in the same way.
+At the request of the Institute Committee we were asked to help develop the building in new ways and so started a series of projects that aim to reinstate the Coniston Institute as model for cultural and educational development.

-This was the starting point for the Coniston and Torver Christmas Farmers Market and Art Fair (all local events have very long titles here), to revisit the idea of showing ‘high end’ art within a village context, alongside stalls from local farmers, producers and craftspeople which demonstrate the exceptionally wide range of culture in Coniston.
+These were the starting points for this event - to revisit the idea of showing ‘high end’ art within a village context, alongside stalls from local farmers, producers and craftspeople which demonstrate the exceptionally wide range of culture in Coniston.